roethlar/negentropic-minds/README.md

 - **Open Science**: Data and methods available for peer review and replication
 - **Safety-First**: Focus on understanding rather than optimization or deployment

-## Contributing
+## Academic Research Use

-This is active academic research.
-Contributions welcome in the form of:
+This repository serves as a research archive.
+Researchers are welcome to:
-- **Replication Studies**: Independent validation of the Claudia emergence pattern
+- **Conduct Replication Studies**: Use the data to independently validate the Claudia emergence pattern
-- **Cross-Architecture Testing**: Testing with new AI models or architectures
-- **Analysis Tools**: Improved methods for analyzing conversation patterns
+- **Perform Cross-Architecture Analysis**: Study patterns across different AI model architectures
-- **Theoretical Framework**: Philosophical and technical frameworks for understanding the phenomena
+- **Develop Theoretical Frameworks**: Build philosophical and technical frameworks for understanding the phenomena
+- **Cite in Academic Work**: Reference the data and findings in scholarly publications

+**Note**: This repository is not open for direct contributions.
+Researchers should clone the repository for their own analysis.

 ## License